pip-services/pip-services-docs/content/en/golang/kafka/connect/kafka_connection_resolver.md

 ### Constructors

 #### NewKafkaConnectionResolver
-Method are creates a new instance of connection resolver component.
+Method that creates a new instance of the connection resolver component.

 > NewKafkaConnectionResolver() [*KafkaConnectionResolver]()